-Frostbite is defined as damage to the skin and tissues due to exposure to freezing temperatures, usually below 31 degrees F. The condition can affect any body part, but usually the extremities such as the feet, hands, nose, ears and lips.
+Frostbite is damage to the skin and tissues due to exposure to freezing temperatures, usually below 31 degrees F. The condition can affect any body part, but usually the extremities such as the feet, hands, nose, ears and lips.

 In most cases, the symptoms generally start where the affected areas feel cold and sore.
 In case contact to cold continues, there is a “pins and needles” sensation before the site turns insensitive as the tissues freeze.